UPDATE: Welcome Carolina Plott Hound Readers

 We’ll get to Public Schools First NC at the end of the article.
-First let’s look at what was said.
-WRAL, to their credit this time, explained a bit more about the commission to be formed, that the brand name Common Core is currently in our state statutes and in a way, corrects Senator Stein.
-The relevant portion is below; emphasis added is mine.
+First, let’s look at what was said.
+WRAL, to their credit this time, explained a bit more about the commission to be formed, that the brand name Common Core is currently in our state statutes, and in a way, corrects Senator Stein.
+The relevant portion is below; the emphasis added is mine.

 As for Common Core, Stein said he expects the legislature to abandon it.

 “There is a great deal of misinformation.
 First, it’s not a curriculum.
 It’s a set of standards about what we expect students to know each year,” Stein said.
 “Second, it’s not a federal initiative.
 Third, it’s extremely popular with teachers.
 When you roll out a new program you expect kinks.
 You work through them.”

 A student committee on April 24 approved a proposal to move North Carolina away from Common Core.

 Although the bill does delete legislative language referencing Common Core standards, it does not take them out of play right away.
 Rather, the measure would create an Academic Standards Review Commission to develop standards “tailored to the needs of North Carolina’s students.”

 The commission would be part of the state Department of Administration, not the Department of Public Instruction.
 It would be instructed to finish a first run at revising the standards by 2015, in time for the 2016 legislative session.